 Bwindi Impenetrable National Park – The Ultimate Gorilla Experience

-Bwindi Impenetrable National Park is the Uganda’s foremost tourist attraction, and indeed one of the world’s most remarkable wildlife encounters, is tracking the rare mountain gorilla in the remote forest of south-western Uganda.
-These magnificent animals, which are found only in the forests of Bwindi Impenetrable and the Virunga volcanoes, number less than 800, over half of them in Uganda.
+Bwindi Impenetrable National Park stands as Uganda’s premier tourist destination.
+Moreover, it offers one of the world’s most remarkable wildlife encounters: tracking rare mountain gorillas through the remote forests of southwestern Uganda.
+While these magnificent animals live only in Bwindi and the Virunga volcanoes, Uganda protects over half of the fewer than 800 remaining individuals.

-Tracking mountain gorilla is an exclusive activity; with 10 habituated gorilla groups only eight permits are available for each group, giving a daily maximum of 80 permits.
-Bwindi Impenetrable National Park is also one of uganda’s top bird watching destinations with 350 birds including many localized Albertine Rift endemic species.
-Outside the forest, Community walks provide an insight into the lives of the Bakiga and Batwa (pygmy) people living beside the forest.
+Tracking mountain gorillas is an exclusive activity: with 10 habituated gorilla groups, only 8 permits are available per group, yielding a daily maximum of 80 permits.
+Bwindi Impenetrable National Park is also one of Uganda’s top bird-watching destinations, with 350 bird species, including many localised Albertine Rift endemic species.
+Outside the forest, Community walks provide insight into the lives of the Bakiga and Batwa (pygmy) people living beside it.

 The Activities to do in and around Bwindi Impenetrable National Park